-Types of Awards.
-Awards under the Restated LTIP may be in the form of stock options, stock appreciation rights, restricted stock, unrestricted stock and other stock-based awards, or any combination thereof.
-If our shareholders approve the proposed amendment to our Restated LTIP, the form of awards under the Restated LTIP will also include Restricted Stock Units.
-All awards granted to participants under the Restated LTIP shall be evidenced by an award agreement which specifies the type of award granted pursuant to the Restated LTIP, the number of shares of Common Stock underlying the award and all of the terms governing the award, including, without limitation, terms regarding the vesting, exercisability and expiration of the award.
-The Committee has exclusive power and authority, consistent with the provisions of the Restated LTIP, to establish the terms and conditions of any award and to waive any such terms or conditions.
+Types of Awards: Awards under the new LTIP may be in the form of stock options, stock appreciation rights, restricted stock, restricted stock units, unrestricted stock and other equity-based awards, or any combination thereof.
+All awards granted to participants under the new LTIP shall be evidenced by an award agreement which specifies the type of award granted pursuant to the new LTIP, the number of shares of Common Stock underlying the award and all of the terms governing the award, including, without limitation, terms regarding the vesting, exercisability, forfeiture and expiration of the award.
+The Committee has exclusive power and authority, consistent with the provisions of the new LTIP, to establish the terms and conditions of any award and to waive any such terms or conditions.

 Award Limits.
-The maximum number of shares with respect to which awards may be paid or granted during each calendar year to any given participant may not exceed 50,000 shares of Common Stock, except inducement grants to new executives and key employees in amounts not to exceed 700,000 shares are not subject to the 50,000 share annual limitation.
-(The Restated LTIP authorizes the Committee to make equitable adjustments to the number of shares with respect to which awards may be paid or granted during each calendar year to any given participant under the Restated LTIP upon the occurrence of certain events, as described under "Adjustments Upon Certain Events" below.)
-If our shareholders approve the proposed amendment to our Restated LTIP, the 50,000-share limitation described above will be increased to 150,000 shares.
+The maximum number of shares with respect to which awards may be paid or granted during each calendar year to any given participant may not exceed 150,000 shares of Common Stock, except inducement grants to new executives and key employees in amounts not to exceed 700,000 shares are not subject to the 150,000 share annual limitation.
+The new LTIP authorizes the Committee to make equitable adjustments to the number of shares with respect to which awards may be paid or granted during each calendar year to any given participant under the new LTIP upon the occurrence of certain events, as described under "Adjustments Upon Certain Events" below.

 Stock Options and Stock Appreciation Rights.
-The Committee may grant awards under the Restated LTIP in the form of stock options to purchase shares of Common Stock, which stock options may be non-qualified stock options or incentive stock options for federal income tax purposes.
-Any stock option granted in the form of an incentive stock option must satisfy the requirements of Section 422A of the Internal Revenue Code.
+The Committee may grant awards under the new LTIP in the form of stock options to purchase shares of Common Stock, which stock options may be non-qualified stock options or incentive stock options for federal income tax purposes.
+Any stock option granted in the form of an incentive stock option must satisfy the requirements of Section 422 of the Internal Revenue Code.
 Stock options shall be vested and exercisable at such times and upon such terms and conditions as may be determined by the Committee, but in no event shall a stock option be exercisable more than ten years (five years for incentive stock options issued to certain Control Persons) after the date it is granted.
 The exercise price per share of Common Stock for any stock option awarded shall not be less than 100 percent (110 percent for incentive stock options issued to certain Control Persons) of the fair market value of a share of Common Stock on the day the stock option is granted, except for stock options granted in assumption or replacement of outstanding awards in connection with specified corporate transactions.